TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

   * Prices can suffer updates due high season, holidays or weekends
   * Beverages are not included at lunch and dinner when included in the package

   **Extras**

-  * Electric bicycles price Option 1: 30€
+  * Electric bicycles price supported bike tour and Option 1: 30€
-  * Electric bicycles price Option 2: 25€
+  * Electric bicycles price Option 2: 50€
   * Supplement for single room option 1: 70€
   * Supplement for single room option 2: 90€
   * Solo traveler: 120 €